afourmy/pyGISS/README.md

 ![pyGISS](https://github.com/afourmy/PyGISS/blob/master/readme/how_it_works_2.png)

 The first thing that we need to create a GIS software is a GUI programming framework.
-There are many such frameworks in Python: tkinter, PyQT, pyside, wx_python, pyGTK. pyGISS is implemented using two different frameworks: tkinter and pyQT.
+There are many such frameworks in Python: tkinter, PyQt, pyside, wx_python, pyGTK, etc. pyGISS is implemented on two different frameworks: tkinter and pyQt.

 Once we've chosen a framework, we need a widget that supports the drawing of 2D graphical items.
-In tkinter, this widget is called a Canvas; in pyQT, it is a QGraphicsView.
+In tkinter, this widget is called a Canvas; in pyQt, it is a QGraphicsView.

 This widget has functions to create rectangles, circles, and most importantly, polygons.
 Indeed, as demonstrated below with Italy, a map can be represented as a set of polygons.